LennyLukach/expect-miracles-superhero-comic/README.md

 ## Privacy & Safety

-* No API keys or secrets are stored in the repo
 * User images are processed only to generate the result
 * No personal data is stored beyond what’s needed
 * Prompts are written to keep results appropriate for a public event